 We kicked 2013 off with our most successful NASFT Winter Fancy Food Show to date picking up many new store accounts and adding our first Canadian and British distributors!!
 At the end of January we introduced Pork Barrel BBQ Restaurant’s first eating challenge, the High on the Hog Eating Challenge, during Meat Week.

 In March we picked up Ole’ Glory, our competition BBQ team’s brand new Jambo Pit.
 It took nearly ten months from placing the order to picking it up, but it was worth every second of the wait.
-Like a kid at Christmas we couldn’t wait to get cooking on it so we headed to Mobile, AL and cooked the BBQ Championship & Hog Wild Festival less than 48 hours after picking up the Jambo.
+Like a kid at Christmas we couldn’t wait to cook on it so we headed to Mobile, AL and cooked the BBQ Championship & Hog Wild Festival less than 48 hours after picking it up.
 We were also featured in Parade Magazine in March as one of the biggest successes from Shark Tank.

 By early April we had already sold more BBQ Sauce and Rub than we had for the entire year in 2012.
-This rapid growth came as a result of adding nearly 1,000 new retail stores in early 2013 including Giant Eagle, Albertsons, Costco Bay Area & Midwest, and Giant.
+This rapid growth came as a result of adding nearly 1,000 new retail stores in early 2013 including Giant Eagle, Albertsons, Giant, and Costco regions in the Bay Area and Midwest.

 In late April our Pork Barrel BBQ Restaurant won the Annual Carpenter’s Shelter Cookoff with our award winning ribs!
 It’s always great to support great organizations in our community like the Carpenter’s Shelter.
-We also had 5 recipes included in the new Southern Living Cookbook, All Fired Up.
+We also had 5 recipes included in Southern Living’s Cookbook, All Fired Up.

-We spent the Fourth of July in New York City cooking a festive lineup of holiday themed barbecue on Fox & Friends, including Grilled Red, White & Blue Sangria!
+We spent the Fourth of July in New York City cooking a menu of holiday themed BBQ on Fox & Friends, including Grilled Red, White & Blue Sangria!
 We cooked two contests in July including the Gettysburg Cookoff in Gettysburg, PA during the festivities surrounding the 150th anniversary of the Gettysburg battle where we received a call in Ribs (9th).
-Our second contest of July was the Bluemont BBQ Bash in Bluemont, VA where we won our second Reserve Grand Championship of the year receiving calls in Pork (6th) and Brisket (1st).
+Our second contest of July was the Bluemont BBQ Bash where we won our second Reserve Grand Championship of the year receiving calls in Pork (6th) and Brisket (1st).